joonarafael/gh-arc-dind-kubernetes-for-dummies/README.md

 ## 07 Initialize Kind Cluster

-Initialize the default kind cluster with `kind create cluster`.
-You can also create a custom cluster with `kind create cluster --name <cluster-name>` or configure it further if you want, but please note that the default configuration is sufficient for this project.
+Spawn the default kind cluster with `kind create cluster`.
+You may also create a custom cluster, of course, with `kind create cluster --name <cluster-name>` or configure it further if you want, but please note that the default configuration is sufficient for this project.
 Also the remaining steps in this documentation are based on the default cluster.

 Initializing the cluster might take a while, so give it some time.

 ## 08 Configurations

 Create a new file called `values.yml` with `touch values.yml`.
-I've placed the file in the home directory of the user, but you can place it anywhere you want.
-However, the remaining commands in this documentation have to be executed from the same directory as the `values.yml` file.
+I've placed the file in the home directory of the user, but you can place it anywhere you want. **However**, the remaining commands in this documentation have to be executed from the same directory as the `values.yml` file.
 This file contains the configurations for the runner set.

 Open the file (for example, with `nano values.yml`) and add the content found in the [adjacent example file](./values.yml "values.yml").

-### Edit the `values.yml` file to your liking and at least update the `runnerImage`!
+### Configure the `values.yml` file

 Set the minimum and maximum number of runners to some reasonable values.
 Low-end machines might not be able to handle more than a couple of runners.
-The computational strain of a single runner depends on the workflows you run on it.
+The computational strain of a single runner largely depends on the workflows you run on it.

+If you want, you can set maximum hardware resource limits for the runners.
+This is optional and not required.
+The complete original `values.yml` file provided by GitHub can be found [here](https://github.com/actions/actions-runner-controller/blob/master/charts/gha-runner-scale-set/values.yaml "actions-runner-controller/charts/gha-runner-scale-set/values.yaml at master · actions/actions-runner-controller").

 Update the `runnerImage` (present in two different places).
 If you are using a custom runner image, update the image name and tag.
 If you are using the default runner image, you can comment it out.

+### Custom Runner Images

+To run your workflows on a custom runner image, you need to first create the custom image.
+The default documentation about this topic by GitHub can be found [here](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/about-actions-runner-controller#creating-your-own-runner-image "About Actions Runner Controller - GitHub Docs").

+I created a custom image called `jobba-custom`.
+The source Dockerfile used to build the image can be found [here](./image/Dockerfile "Dockerfile").
+The prebuilt image ready for download is available [here](https://hub.docker.com/repository/docker/poser/jobba-custom/general "poser/jobba-custom | Docker Hub").
+If that's sufficient for your needs, you can freely use it out-of-the-box.
+Otherwise, you can create your own custom image and use my Dockerfile as a reference.

+The official starter Dockerfile for a custom runner image can be found [here](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/about-actions-runner-controller#creating-your-own-runner-image "About Actions Runner Controller - GitHub Docs").
+It's wise to preinstall the tools you need in your workflows into the custom runner image.

+Build and push the image to Docker Hub.
+I've written more about this step in the [image/README.md](./image/README.md "image/README.md") file.
+Perform this step before continuing with the rest of the documentation.

-My custom runner image is called `jobba-custom`.
-So for me, the line would be `docker.io/poser/jobba-custom:VX` where `VX` is the tag of the image.
-You can use it if you want, it's a simple base image that can handle all Docker features out-of-the-box and has Python, Node, Go, and awscli installed.
-You can check the image [here](https://hub.docker.com/repository/docker/poser/jobba-custom/general "poser/jobba-custom | Docker Hub").
+With my custom runner image now pushed to Docker Hub, the line in the `values.yml` file would be `docker.io/poser/jobba-custom:VX` where `VX` is the tag of the image.

-This "runner image" is referring to the base image that the runners will use to run the workflows.
-So whatever is present in the image will be available to you in the workflows.
-If you are planning to execute workflows that require specific tools or libraries, you might need to use a custom runner image and preinstall those tools or libraries.

-For example, the default `ubuntu-latest` image available for GitHub-hosted runners includes various tools you might expect to be available. **However, the default self-hosted image does not include everything within** `ubuntu-latest`.
+You don't have to opt for a custom image, as you can use the default one.
+If you do not specify the `runnerImage`, the runner set will use the default one. **Please note**, that the default image for self-hosted ARC systems **is not the same as** `ubuntu-latest` image available for GitHub-hosted runners. **The default self-hosted image does not include everything within** `ubuntu-latest`.

 So it's highly likely that you need to create a custom runner image.
-One other option is to start installing the tools you need within the workflows, but of course, this is not the most optimal solution.
+One option is always to start installing the tools you need **within the workflows**, but of course, this is not the most optimal solution.

 ## 09 Initialize the ARC System